xenit-eu/dynamic-extensions-for-alfresco/documentation/Building_Bundles.md

 ### Assembling Bundles into an AMP using Gradle

-The Alfresco Gradle SDK has support for building AMP's with DE Bundles.
+The Alfresco Gradle SDK has support for building AMPs with DE Bundles.
 Please have a look at the [corresponding documentation](https://github.com/xenit-eu/alfresco-gradle-sdk#dynamicextension) in that project.

 ### Assembling Bundles into an AMP using Maven